-A cooperative enterprise is owned by the people who use its services; the member-owners control its operations; it is operated on a not-for-profit basis; and its gains are distributed to the members in proportion to their participation.
+A cooperative enterprise is owned by the people who use its services; the members control its operations; it is operated on a not-for-profit basis; and its gains are distributed to the members in proportion to their participation.
 It exists for the members’ benefit.
 Its members have a voice in how the cooperative is operated, and they share this voice equally.

 Your Membership Matters

 As a member of The Energy Cooperative, you have a say.
 You elect the board members who manage the business and affairs of the cooperative.
 The board sets policies for the Cooperative and appoints the president/chief executive officer, who oversees the management and staff.
 You can also attend the annual meeting of the Cooperative and vote on matters that affect the company.
-You are not just a consumer of The Energy Cooperative, you are a member-owner.
+You are not just a consumer of The Energy Cooperative, you are a member.